unclewill/ZkSpy/README.md

 # ZkSpy
-ZkSpy is an application for Windows or Linux which allows spying on the communication between a client application and a timeclock with ZKTeco firmware
+ZkSpy is an application for Windows or Linux which allows spying on the communication between a client application and a timeclock with ZKTeco firmware.
+At present it only supports communication over TCP.
+If your client application uses UDP it is still useful as an investigative tool because the TCP datagrams differ from their UDP counterparts by a leading 4 byte marker (0x50, 0x50, 0x82, 0x7D) and a 4 byte little endian field which contains the length of the message (not including the maker or length field).